CYNAERA IACC Twin™ -Foundational Specifications

 Sequencing priority: Reactivity suppression and baseline stabilization before immune targeting.

-3. Mast Cell / Reactivity-Dominant Profile
+3. Mast Cell / Reactivity-Dominant Profile (MCAS-pattern + MCS-aware)

-Primary driver: mediator release and trigger stacking
+Primary driver: mediator reactivity and trigger stacking

 Characteristic signals:

-• food, scent, heat, medication intolerance
+• food, medication, or supplement intolerance

-• histamine-type reactions
+• histamine-type reactions or GI volatility

-• environmental hypersensitivity
+• environmental hypersensitivity with rapid symptom shifts

 Common failure mode: Stacking interventions without first reducing trigger load.